ARPBIGIDISBA/PaREx/README.md

    ```

 ## Installation of third-party bioinformatic tools, software and databases
+We have included an `install.sh` script to facilitate the installation of the required third-party tools and databases.
+Whith the versions tested for *Pa*REx.
 You can use the install.sh:

    ```bash
    chmod 755 install.sh